isomerpages/nlb-curiocity/_jurong/Development of Jurong.md

 The early 20th century also saw Jurong and its surrounding areas became an important centre of agricultural production for Singapore as there was a proliferation of vegetable and fruit farms there, taking over the land freed up by abandoned plantations as well as the quickly vanishing patches of forest.
 This development was brought about by numerous factors including improvements made to the road network into the rural areas, farmlands around the fringe of the town being redeveloped for other uses, and an increase demand for fresh vegetables, fruits, pork and poultry following the steady growth of the population.

 Fishing and prawn farming were also dominant around the rivers and coastline of Jurong.
-An industry that had been long associated with the Orang Laut and Malay settlers there, the growth in aquaculture
+An activity that had been long associated with the Orang Laut and Malay settlers there, the 20th century saw the growth of fishing farms and prawn ponds.
+In fact, the high-yielding carp farms were a popular food in Singapore before the war, while the prawn ponds in the muddy river estuaries and mangrove swamps of Jurong were among the biggest and most productive on the island, yielding to some 1,000 acres and up to 1,000 kilograms of prawns per acre during the 1950s.

 Klins